DrakirL/DrakirL.github.io/p10/class/ranger.md

 Choose one individual creature to be your Priority Target.
 You can use its name (or at least a name you've chosen for it) as though it was Training.<br>
 Upon finishing a Rest, you may select a different creature as your Priority Target.
 You can only have one Priority Target at a time.<br>
 *To clarify, you don't have to know a creature's name.
 As long as you and the GM know what individual you're referring to, it's all good.
 The point is that only one individual creature is affected.*<br>
-*NOTE: Having training means you can gain Advantage on Test of Skill, which excludes Attacks and Saves, where the training is relevant.
+*NOTE: Having training means you can gain Advantage on Tests of Skill, which excludes Attacks and Saves, where the training is relevant.
 The Test you make as part of your Ranger's Mark feature is neither an Attack or Save, and training would help when trying to spot a creature's weak points.
 Hint, hint*<br>

 ### Level 2: Survival of the Fittest
-**Prerequisite:** *Trailblazer?*.<br>
+**Prerequisite:** *Trailblazer*.<br>
 Upon finishing a Rest while Exhausted, you still regain HP as normal.<br>
 Upon finishing a Rest while not Exhausted, you regain twice as much HP.

-### Level 3: Camouflage?
-Vanishing Tracks?
-Nature's Veil? ???
+### Level 3: Target Locked?
-You can use 1 Action on your turn to become Invisible until you use another Action? <br>
-Can't be tracked unless you choose to leave a trail.
-(Enforced how?) <br>
-Resistance to one or more damage types?
-Advantage against weather and temperatures? <br>
-*THIS FEATURE NEEDS TO BE UPDATED OR REPLACED!*
+**Prerequisite:** *Ranger's Mark*.<br>
+After you successfully Mark a creature with your *Ranger's Mark*, you can regain 1 used Action.

 ### Level 4: Unwavering Accuracy
 Provided you aren't Blinded, Deafened, or Incapacitated, you have Blindsight.<br>
-No Attack you make against a creature you detect with this Blindsight can gain Disadvantage.
+If you can detect a target with this Blindsight, no attack you make against it can gain Disadvantage.

 ### Level 5: Lethal Precision
 **Prerequisite:** *Ranger's Mark*.<br>